quantum-iiit/quantum-iiit.github.io/contribute.md

 This is for YouTube maintainers.
 Please update the following (descending order) and send a pull-request when you edit a video for a speaker.

+NB.
+These records start October, 2025 onwards.
+Prior to this, Himanshu edited most videos.

 | Speaker | Edited By | Event held on |
 | - | - | - |
 | Zhiyan Ding | Himanshu | 27 October, 2025 |